Population-scale dietary interests during the COVID-19 pandemic: Results

-In cases where interest did not go back to normal within the 30 weeks after the mobility decrease, we measure (in Figure \ref{fig:longterm}) how elevated the interest remains at the end of the modeled period, 30 weeks after the mobility decrease, compared to the interest in the same week in 2019 (illustrated in Figure \ref{fig:masterfig} using the example of Australia).
-While most interests come back to normal within 30 weeks, there are some notable exceptions of more permanent changes (Figure \ref{fig:longterm}): the interest in food prepared by third party, consumed at home permanently increased in Italy, Canada, US, Australia and Denmark, while the interest in food prepared within the household, consumed at home also remained modified in Spain, UK, US, and Australia.
+In cases where interest did not return to normal within the 30 weeks after the mobility decrease, we measure (in Supplementary Figure 12) how elevated the interest remains at the end of the modeled period, 30 weeks after the mobility decrease, compared to the interest in the same week in 2019 (illustrated in Figure \ref{fig:masterfig} using the example of Australia).
+While most interests come back to normal within 30 weeks, there are some notable exceptions of more permanent changes (Supplementary Figure 12): the interest in food prepared by third parties and consumed at home (e.g., food delivery) permanently increased in Italy, Canada, the US, Australia, Denmark, and Japan, while the interest in food prepared within the household and consumed at home (e.g., recipes) also remained elevated in Spain, the UK, the US, and Australia.